SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * Maybe update the name of the detailed_status field to extra_status given that it's not really used frequently.

+* Ensure the user credentials are handled better.
+For now dependent on environment variables and the credentials are not assumed to expire.
+This should **not** be run in a production environment.

+* Better handling of missing values in config file

 Known issues
 ===